Help along side a family with disabilities as we maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 Hilfe bei Ökoprojekten

 Anytime two strangers interact, there is an opportunity for cultural exchange.
-Here in Savannah we provide history and culture of the English and Spanish settlement of SE coastal USA, and Georgia's pirate past.
-We also offer hands on experience in the US efforts to develop sustainable agriculture and living.
-We will tell you stories of our travels and lives and hope you will do the same.
+Here in Savannah I provide history and culture of the English and Spanish settlement of SE coastal USA, and Georgia's pirate past.
+I also offer hands on experience in the US efforts to develop sustainable agriculture and living.
+I will tell you stories of my travels and lives and hope you will do the same.
 My husband is diagnosed with Aspergers Syndrome and has a progressive neurological disorder and hearing loss.
+You will not interact with him much as he spends most of the day in bed.
 I have multiple issues with my spine and joints and nervous system.
-As a result we do things differently here.
-I am happy to answer question if you just ask.
+I am happy to answer question if you will just ask.
+The current focus of my every day is the lumber project, so for the most part that is where you also will hang out.
+For each project we select and then clean up the antique lumber to prepare it for transformation into flooring, cabinets, counters for the building I live in.
+While we sit and pull nails, or run boards through the table tools conversations are to be had with my crew about God, community, race relations in the USA, and anything else of interest to us.
+I look forward to hearing your opinions.
+There is also daily time spent with the barnyard fowl, the orchards, and the gardens, and in the kitchen transforming the harvest into delicious meals or preserving it.
+Once a week I have an organic produce giveaway out on Daufuskie Island, which is a food desert.

-Over a year ago, I dismanteled the oldest house in Hardeeville, SC.
+A couple of years ago, I dismanteled the oldest house in Hardeeville, SC.
 Now I am processing the tons of salvaged lumber for several homestead improvement projects.
-Four or five days a week I and my crew are sorting, cleaning, grading, planing and routing the lumber for floring, beams, and sale.
-Eventually we will begin installing this wood in my largest building.
+My crew of up to 5 have been sorting, cleaning, grading, planing and routing the lumber for flooring, beams, and sale.
+We are also installing this wood in my buildings.

-When I'm not enjoying the recyled wood project, you can find me on a boat, a bicycle, swimming, traveling, or lost (and found) in yoga poses.
+When I'm not enjoying the recylced wood project, you can find me on the water or a bicycle, or lost (and found) in yoga poses.
 I am also a housewife to a a disabled US Marine Vet who was diagnosed with High Function Autism in 2012.
 He loves our Savannah homestead and rarely leaves it.
 He has an artists eye and as a result our place is visually pleasing, balanced, orderly, clean.

-I also kitchen garden in zone 8b, which is a joy and a challenge.
+I kitchen garden in zone 8b, which is a joy and a challenge.
 I grow and wild gather more food than I can use.
-I donate my excess to charity and I share with friends, neighbors and family.
+I share my excess with friends, neighbors and family.

 Gardening is a health and community building activity for me.
 My focus is FOOD AS MEDICINE with undertones of spirituality and community.